-Construction Management or Project Management?
+Construction Management vs Project Management?
 Defining the Terms

 Terminology might seem tedious, but when terms aren’t defined or are used loosely, confusion can result.

-Two frequently used terms in our industry are often interchanged and can lead to confusion: project management and construction management.
+Two frequently used terms in our industry are often interchanged and can lead to confusion: construction management vs project management.

 Clearly both terms include and involve management: planning and coordinating resources to produce an outcome.